 • Do not eat an unusually large meal immediately before or after your treatment.

 • Plan your activities so that after the treatments you can get some rest, or at least not have to be working at top performance.
 This is especially important for the first few visits.
+Although, some athletes do receive acupuncture before playing sports.

 • Continue to take any prescription medicines as directed by your regular doctor.
-Substance abuse (drugs and alcohol) especially in the week prior to treatment, will seriously interfere with the effectiveness of the acupuncture treatments.

 • Remember to keep good mental or written notes of what your response is to the treatment.